karimbahgat/maponyms/README.md

 This library requires PIL, numpy, opencv, colormath, shapely, and mapocr and its dependencies for text recognition.

 In addition, maponyms relies on a local sqlite database of gazetteer names to use for geocoding.
-This database must be created as follows:
+For convenience, a version of this database can be downloaded from:

 ...